-However, we have seen that not only are there plenty of exciting jobs for those over 50 in Singapore, experienced professionals are in high demand to help lead projects and provide specialised expertise.
+However, we have seen that not only are there plenty of exciting jobs for those over 50 in Singapore, but experienced professionals are also in high demand to help lead projects and provide specialised expertise.
 Here are some tips and advice if you are 50 years and older in Singapore and searching for a job.

-What are your soft and hard skill sets that have gotten you this far in your career?
+What are your soft and hard skills sets that have gotten you this far in your career?
 And what are the skills that are missing in your CV?
 To maximise your appeal to potential employers, you need to convey an awareness of recent industry developments, a commitment to continual learning and an aptitude for using the latest technology.

-If you have time, seek out options for upskilling or retraining in order to ensure your skill set stays relevant to the current job market.
+If you have time, seek out options for upskilling or retraining in order to ensure your skills set stays relevant to the current job market.
 Here are some ways you can position yourself as a skilled, savvy and well informed professional:

 - Build your technology/computer skills with a short course